fardog/anton/README.md

 active development and does not have a fixed feature set, nor does it have version numbers yet.
 For now, changes will be listed by date.

+* **2021-09-25** Does away with pin/UART configurations and makes them compile time.
+Also added CO₂ sensor options.
+This caused a revision of the configuration options, and you will need to reconfigure the sensor after flashing.

 * **2021-07-04** Moves from [WifiManager][] to [IotWebConf][]. *This is a backwards incompatible change.* You will need to reconfigure the sensor after upgrading.